Mattral/DocumentChat/README.md

 ```
 My note:
-Very boring and ineficient,
+Very boring and inefficient logic,
-why use upload document when you can fine tune it
+why use upload document when you can fine tune it!
-so it is more efficient in inference
+so it is more efficient in inference and much faster
 ```